Charoutyun/404ErrorGame/README.md

 This game revolves around a mighty  Capybarra who faces Wolves hedgehogs wasps, and WIZZARDS!
 This is a collaboration project with Three of us total Weve all worked on back end and front end portions of the game.

+# Still underprogess so make sure to download the dev branch ! not main.
 If you would like to run it make sure you have node.js and svelte downloaded !

 # Install node.js